 2 November 2023

-The Bill would require public authorities to use their legal powers to investigate breaches of the law and to take enforcement action when breaches are found.
-It also introduces sanctions for authorities that fail to act, aiming to strengthen how laws are enforced across public bodies.
+This bill would require public authorities to actively use their legal powers to investigate breaches and take enforcement action when the law is broken.
+It also introduces sanctions for authorities that fail to act, with the aim of strengthening accountability and ensuring the public agencies uphold the rule of law.

 Generated 21 February 2026